 - Actively participate in local networking and health-related events that enhance Heart & Stroke’s community presence.

-- Create an exceptional experience and positive interactions with volunteers, participants, donors and partners.
+- Create an exceptional experience and positive interactions with business leaders and supporters; volunteers and organizers; participants; donors; and partners.

 - Train and work alongside an appropriate mix of volunteers to support fundraising and community engagement activities.